openmc-dev/openmc/docs/source/methods/random_ray.rst

 Similarly to Equation :eq:`discretized`, the scalar flux in cell :math:`i` can be defined as the summation of the contributions of the angular fluxes traveling through it.
 However, in this method, there is the need to differentiate how the volume is estimated.
-In the Random Ray method, the rays are being generated uniforminly across the domain and the volume estimation is unbiased.
-Nonetheless, angular fluxes have a specific and non well-distributed birth location.
+In the Random Ray method, the rays are generated uniformly across the domain and the volume estimation is unbiased.
+Nonetheless, angular fluxes have a specific and non-well-distributed birth location.

 .. math::